 How to take perfect concert photos

-Taking a photo at a concert is one of the most difficult shots to get right.
+Taking the perfect picture of your favourite band on stage is a memory you can relish for a lifetime with digital prints.
+It’s also one of the most difficult shots to get right.
 Low light, colourful spotlights in every direction and musicians moving about on the stage… a number of factors need to be considered.
 Will you take up the challenge?
 Follow our advice and you’ll see, it’s not as complicated as it appears to take good concert photos.

 1. Managing the light